doomspork/printergeist/README.md

 # Printergeist

-Provide browser access to local printers via secure websockets.
+Experimental: Provide browser access to local printers via websockets.

+You don't want to use this, I promise.